cefolger/needsmoredojo/README.md

     });
 </pre>

+##### Move AMD Import

+Use this feature by placing the cursor near a module's path in your define statement.
+Use Ctrl+Alt+Page Up/Down to move the import and its corresponding parameter.
+This will not affect plugins at the end that do not have a corresponding parameter (such as domReady!)

 ##### Remove Unused Imports

 This feature can be activated with the shortcut Ctrl+Shift+O, 3.
 It also runs in the background as an inspection.
 It will